• Skip to primary navigation

 We all need a go-to kale crunch salad in our life!
 This one has the perfect amount of bite from pepitas and apples, plus a chili vinaigrette that pulls everything together.

-plate of kale crunch salad with hand on fork
+plate of kale crunch salad with hand on fork and apples in background

 I can’t believe I don’t already have a kale salad recipe on this site!
 It’s as much of a staple in my house as the perfect smoothie or my favorite baked oatmeal (both of which I can practically make in my sleep).